 Each Wakepark is a unique setup of cable systems, entertainment, food services and auxiliary facilities – but size, target audience and scenery also vary greatly.
 Camping grounds, for example, are an ideal extension to small Cable Parks that are situated in the countryside and have easy and affordable access to property in the proximity of your business.

 While guests usually do not expect a luxury experience when booking a place at your campsite, you still need to provide at least the basics, meaning electricity, freshwater and sewage and sanitary installations.
 The camping ground itself needs to be partially compacted with its service ways and individual spots fortified with gravel.
-Best would be to create places with a lake view, that would be a big plus, camping directly at the lake or at least with a nice lake view.
+Best would be to create places with a lake view, that would be a big plus: camping directly at the lake or at least with a nice lake view.

 And that’s just the must-haves.
 Depending on your circumstances, it might be worth exploring additional add-ons to your camping ground such as food services, bars and restaurants, but also attractions, playgrounds and renting services.